FIGBERT/figbert.com/content/posts/sass-style-update.md

 +++
 title = "SASS and Light Mode"
-description = "I'm on a roll!
-A second blog post in less than a month!
-Crazy.
-Anyway, as you may have noticed – depending on whether or not you read this via RSS or on the main site – I changed the site styles.
-I got rid of dark mode, added styles for code and keyboard blocks, and changed the look of links to a new cool design." date = 2021-01-02 updated = 2021-01-22
+date = 2021-01-02
+updated = 2022-06-15
 +++

 I'm on a roll!
 A second blog post in less than a month!
 Crazy.
 Anyway, as you may have noticed – depending on whether or not you read this via RSS or on the main site – I changed the site styles.
-I got rid of dark mode, added styles for code and keyboard blocks, and changed the look of links to a new cool design.

-**Update:** I brought back dark mode.
+I got rid of dark mode, added styles for code and keyboard blocks, and changed the look of links to a new cool design. **Update:** I brought back dark mode.
 Light mode gave me anxiety.

 <!-- more -->

 It all started the other day when I was cruising through cyberspace